About

 Dedication.
 Expertise.
 Passion.

-Lindy is currently a board-certified Registered Behaviour Technician (RBT) and holds a bachelor's degree in Psychology.
+Lindy was trained as a behaviour therapist and holds a bachelor's degree in Psychology.
 Her academic coursework encompasses areas such as Developmental Psychology, Autism Spectrum Disorder and Management of Behaviour in Special Education.

 Her journey with children began in 2013 when she started as a part-time childcare assistant.
 Transitioning briefly to the R&D sector, Lindy eventually returned to her passion for working with children.
 She then worked as an educator at an international school for children with special needs, where she gained invaluable experience across various age groups (4 to 18 years old) with a range of learning differences (ASD, ADHD, GDD, Dyslexia, etc.) and varied functioning levels.
 This exposure ignited her dedication to supporting children with special needs, steering her towards a career as a behavioural therapist.